 There are a few factors that you should consider when choosing the length of an iteration.
 Firstly, you should consider the value you will receive from short and long iterations.

-One of the primary features of an iteration is that you repeat the process many times.
+One of the primary features of it is that you repeat the process many times.
 Your team will test the product throughout the set period and get user feedback.
-This will allow them to find out the flaws and limitations of the software.
+This allows them to find out the flaws and limitations of the software.